 Get in touch here to learn more about how to build addictive new banking offerings.

-A short deep dive into Fortnite: How did the game become a global hit so quickly?
+A short deep dive into Fortnite and how the game became a global hit so quickly

 - User base: 250 million (April 2019)